 Visualization - Services for Research

-Visualization workflow and the applications used depend on the type of data being analyzed.
+Visualization workflows and the applications used depend on the type of data being analyzed.
 Data having inherent spatial context, like flow in a channel or molecular interaction, is visualized using methods of scientific visualization, by mapping data to geometry.
 Typical applications for the job are ParaView and VMD.
-Abstract, statistical data is visualized using methods of data visualization, typically using R, and illustrated with graphs.
+Abstract, statistical data is visualized using methods of data visualization, typically using R or Python and illustrated with graphs.

-Typical challenges in scientific visualization include importing non-standard data into visualization applications, shortening I/O times, managing large data sets, running visualization as parallel process utilizing many cores or graphics cards, and fine tuning the final visualization for maximal impact.
+Typical challenges in scientific visualization include importing non-standard data into visualization applications, filtering unnecessary data, shortening I/O times, managing large data sets, running visualization as parallel process utilizing many cores or graphics cards, and fine tuning the final visualization for maximal impact.

 PLoS Computation Biology 2/2009 cover picture.
 Conformational Changes and Slow Dynamics through Microsecond Polarized Atomistic Molecular Simulation of an Integral Kv1.2 Ion Channel.
 Bjelkmar, Niemelä, Vattulainen, Lindahl / Stockholm University, VTT, TKK, Stockholm University.

 Gold-atom clusters colliding with the surface of a gold substrate and forming craters.
 Grand Challenge project, Samela, Nordlund / University of Helsinki.
 Awarded in the scientific image competition of the Tiede magazine Oct.
 5, 2010.

 Phys.
 Chem.
 Chem.
 Phys., 2011, vol 13, number 13 cover picture.
 Calculation of Isotropic Compton profiles with Gaussian basis sets.
 Lehtola, Hakala, Vaara, Hämäläinen / University of Helsinki, University of Oulu.